Updated on

 Delivery In Full can be a tricky KPI in B2B logistics.
 Manufacturers, suppliers, wholesalers, and distributors transport large quantities of products from production or warehouse facilities.

-While partial delivery is more common in B2C logistics (damaged or wrong goods are rejected upon delivery), overdelivery is something that occurs in B2B logistics.
+While partial delivery is more common in B2C logistics (damaged or wrong goods are rejected upon delivery), overdelivery occurs in B2B logistics.

 Being able to account for overdelivery determines the flexibility of a B2B delivery operation.

-In any type of logistics service, visibility is always a challenge.
-There's a dispatcher, a driver, and a customer, i.e. 3 locations to sync up.
-In B2B delivery, we're talking dozens and hundreds of drivers in the field at the same time.
+Visibility is always a challenge in any logistics service.
+There's a dispatcher, a driver, and a customer, i.e., three locations to sync up.
+In B2B delivery, we're simultaneously talking dozens and hundreds of drivers in the field.

-Transparency and visibility are therefore essential for efficient logistics management.
-While dispatchers' job is to keep track of all drivers in their care, managers should also be able to quickly check on the progress of B2B deliveries in real-time.
+Transparency and visibility are, therefore, essential for efficient logistics management.
+While dispatchers' job is to keep track of all drivers in their care, managers should also be able to check on the progress of B2B deliveries in real-time quickly.

 Unlike B2C deliveries, B2B deliveries often only include a single option for delivery.
 Businesses can enhance their operations by offering different delivery solutions, such as on-demand or contactless deliveries.